Unlikely cultural icons

 So there you have it – two Gerrys who happened to be in the right place at the right time, both having interesting footnotes in pop culture.
 Alas, Gerry D never got to have the Bond sweeper role; in fact he didn’t make another film in the 60s, but at least he ended the decade on a high.
 As for the other Gerry, a.k.a GOD, no doubt after he finished up that recording, he went for a cigarette break and got back to work.
 If anyone ever mentioned the album when it came out, I suspect he just shrugged his shoulders and couldn’t see what the fuss was about having never actually heard the album.

-*In truth another Irishman can lay claim to another forgotten part in Goldfinger, that of the Irish actor Michael Collins who dubbed every line of Gert Lobe’s character so he could be understood to audiences.
+*In truth another man with that most iconic of Irish names can lay claim to another forgotten part in Goldfinger, that of the actor Michael Collins who dubbed every line of Gert Lobe’s character so he could be understood to audiences.

 **The film Kennedy watched the night before going to Dallas.

 ***Gerry had added ‘The only thing that makes it look light is the sun’ which was edited out.

 There’s a tenuous Beatles link with the first Gerry too.
 In reading up on Gerry Duggan, he alluded somewhat diplomatically to the fact that Joe Orton was killed by his jealous lover as that lover had found out about Orton starting a relationship (and I paraphrase) with the manager of a well-known band who would be dead from suicide two weeks later.

 Below are three playlists in salute to the sounds that are conjured up by the article.
 My first selection is of atmospheric espionage tunes – no direct Bond anthems (too obvious) – but plenty of nods and side scores, right up to No Time To Die.
 Great for a dinner party I’m told and with loads of curveballs from Orson Welles’s famous cuckoo speech to Radiohead’s two failed Bond anthems.